 Police: Man shot by Southwestern officer tried to bribe Hanover cop

 WARNING: Strong language throughout.
 Southwestern Regional Police Officer Stu Harrison argues with Ryan Smith Jr. about whether Smith will leave the bank.
-Submitted, Courtesy of the York County District Attorney's Office
+York Dispatch

 A Jackson Township man shot by a Southwestern Regional police officer while he was handcuffed outside a Spring Grove bank last year is now accused of trying to bribe a Hanover cop who arrested him this week.

 Ryan Shane Smith Jr., 33, of the 100 block of Nashville Boulevard, is in York County Prison on $10,000 bail, charged with felony bribery, the misdemeanors of harassment and possession of drug paraphernalia and the summary offenses of public drunkenness and disorderly conduct, according to court records.

 Smith suffers from ongoing mental-health issues, according to testimony from the December 2018 preliminary hearing of Southwestern Regional Officer Stu Harrison.

 Harrison, 57, of East Manchester Township, remains charged with simple assault for shooting Smith in the leg in the parking lot of the Santander Bank at 39 W. Hanover St. in Spring Grove on May 30, 2018.

 Preliminary hearing testimony revealed Harrison thought he'd grabbed his Taser — which resembles a handgun — but had actually grabbed his duty handgun, put it against Smith's leg and fired as the unarmed, handcuffed Smith struggled with officers trying to put him in a police cruiser.

 Smith was arrested in the bank after being disorderly and refusing to leave — demanding his money even though he had no account there, according to testimony.